A family continues to search for a family member who has been missing for 7 years - NewsBreak

 “That night the sheriff’s department brought out the helicopters and people started searching for him just right there in that area,” Hall said.

-Hall has done some investigating herself into the disappearance and they were able to determine the route that Charles would take on a daily basis.Older drivers returning to trucking, shortages still remain in Alabama
+Hall has done some investigating herself into the disappearance and they were able to determine the route that Charles would take on a daily basis.VIDEO: Medical helicopter crashes in Andalusia

 Charles’ family has several theories about what could have happened on July 21st, such as that foul play could have been to blame, or that he could have wandered out past his usual route.